 A step towards realizing this resolution is for all to recognize that the ‘One Man Show’ is an entrepreneurial myth.
 As superhuman as some of those stories have made outstanding entrepreneurs seem, the truth is that its people who do a business thrive, especially when it comes to growing that business.
 Even the most talented visionary has the limited human capability and, therefore, cannot successfully juggle multiple clients, let alone manage the entirety of a business.
 The weight of it is too much for any human.
 When we come to fully appreciate and understand this, and the fact that it does not reflect weakness to seek out or accept help with a business, we can truly appreciate the benefits of surrounding ourselves with a diversity of people who can provide additional viewpoints, fill in for the skills we lack and keep us accountable in our ventures.

-In 2020, we must make it our collective mission to create more culture conscious entrepreneurship.
+Now, we must make it our collective mission to create more culture conscious entrepreneurship.
 This brings us back to the goal of the 1900 Paris “Exposition Universelle” mentioned at the outset of the article.
 How does that event relate to entrepreneurship today?
 The spirit of “Exposition Universelle” is something vitally needed in our world today—a gathering of like-minded individuals from across the globe to share important information about their lifestyles, businesses, innovations, and most importantly, share their ideas.
-With inspiration from the 1900’s “Exposition Universelle,” Paris will again host an important event in July 2020, the ICSB “Exposition Universelle” of Entrepreneurship.
+With inspiration from the 1900’s “Exposition Universelle,” Paris will again host an important event in July 2021, the ICSB “Exposition Universelle d’Humane Entrepreneurship.
 This congress aims to expand our vision of entrepreneurship by uniting entrepreneurs together to network, co-create, and inspire one another, ultimately with the hope of changing the world in a profoundly good way.

 See You in Paris!